 Forex trading: part-time earnings or a full-fledged business

-Foreign Exchange (fx) trading, differs from the above.
+Foreign Exchange (fx) trading is a good alternative or addition to passive investment and stock-market trading.
+Passive deposit on one’s bank account is the simplest type of investment, but it delivers a very low annual return; around 1% depending on the country and bank.
+Profit at stock market, on the other hand, requires thorough market analysis, large capital and long period of time; also the fees are substantial.
+Forex trading differs from the above.
 It is an active and systematic business, done solely on trader’s own terms.
-Millions of private investors make a leaving out of it.
+Millions of private investors are making a leaving out of it.
 Forex is the world’s most commonly used trading method, with daily volume of several billions of dollars.
-Nowadays private investors get (with a small starting capital) into the same trading environment with largest banks and countries; on the same terms and with very small fees.
-Trading software is user friendly and can be downloaded for free.
+Nowadays private investors get (with a tiny starting capital) into the same trading environment with largest banks and countries; on same terms and with extremely low fees.
+Trading software is user friendly, it can be downloaded and tested for free.
 Forex strategies discussed on this page require maximum 1-3 hours a day, with all the preparations.
-In a proper short term strategy it is enough for order to be open from few minutes to an hour, after that the profit goes to an account.
+In a proper short term strategy it is enough for order to be open from only few minutes to an hour.

 Experience-based facts about Forex trading

 - Methodical investment business, not an “easy money” nor a gamble.
 Well considered, own risk/return decisions.